ctestagrose/Distributed-Operating-Systems-Projects/Project_3/README.md

 # Note
 To use the Pony Crypto package (allows for using SHA for consistent hashing) the installation of corral and compilation of the Pony program must use Corral.
 To ensure appropriate submission of the porject and maintain compatibility with other systems I have provided two directorys (DOS_Project_3 and DOS_Project_3_SHA).
 * DOS_Project_3, does not use external packages and compiles using ```ponyc```.
 * DOS_Project_3_SHA uses the Crypto package and compiles using ``` corral run -- ponyc ```.
 Please ensure you have corral and openssl setup on your system.
-This code has not been verified to work on Windows systems.
+This code has not been verified to work on Windows systems (This program was developed on a system running ArchLinux and has not been validated to run on Windows - the use commands instructed by pony documentation to use crypto and c libraries with in pony with windows were included but not verified to work).

 Example (Non-SHA)
 ```